CMS

 Certification of CMS T2-network CMS network connections with

-all CMS-sites of the 1-st level with the required data transfer rate
+all CMS-sites of the 1-st level with the required data transfer rate.

-Regularly (almost daily) on the site T2_RU_JINR, a mass launch of typical CMS tasks is performed using the HammerCloud test system:
+T2_RU_JINR, a mass launch of typical CMS tasks is performed using the HammerCloud test system:

 http://hammercloud.cern.ch/hc/app/cms/